ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 ``` shell
 $ make tests
 ```
-then, you execute them by typing :
+then, you execute them :
 ``` shell
 $ make test
 ```